rcpsolutions-net/markdown-docs/3-minute-design.md

 ### 📊 **Identifying Key Performance Indicators (KPIs)**

-A dashboard is useless without the right data.
+A dashboard needs data!
 Before you build, you must define *what* you need to measure.
 This critical step determines which HubSpot API endpoints you will need to access.

 #### **🚀 Common Marketing KPIs**